 The month of March is among the most exciting times of year at the Social Innovation Forum.
 Our annual lineup of Social Issue Talks brings together hundreds of members of our community of funders, philanthropists, nonprofits, business leaders, government officials, and others interested in learning more about social issues facing greater Boston.
-We are almost through this year’s series and have welcomed more than 300 guests at six events across the city.
+We welcomed more than 300 guests at seven events across the city.
 For those of you who weren’t able to join, we’ve provided a recap of the events below.

 Advancing the Safety and Security of Children in the Foster System